Magritte VR – HTC Vive / Unity

 - Every time you look away from the bookcase, the objects inside it have changed and relocated.

-If you’re lucky, the bookcase might even show you the creators of this VR-story:
+If you’re lucky, the bookcase might show you the creators of this project: